f3d-app/f3d/doc/user/PARSING.md

 The following types are supported:
  - bool: A boolean, true or false.
- - int: An signed integer.
+ - int: A signed integer.
  - double: A floating point number.
  - ratio: A double dividend over a double divisor, stored in a double.
  - string: A string of characters.